9 Low-Stress Jobs That Pay Well

 Roller Coaster Painting

 I recently read that painting roller coasters is a lucrative career.
-Employees can earn up to $75,000 plus extra when they have to travel for work.
+Employees can earn up to $75,000, plus extra, when they travel for work.
 You're in amusement parks, get to enjoy the outdoors, and can listen to your own music all day long.
 Unless you fear heights, that sounds like a relatively low-stress environment to work in!

 - Logan Mallory, Marketing VP, Motivosity